Wilhelm Schickard: Priority of invention

 There has been a long-standing question about who should be given priority of invention of the mechanical calculator.
 Schickard's mechanism was chronologically earlier but was never able to be used and appears to have had serious design flaws.
 Pascal's design was slightly later but functioned superbly.

 In 1718 an early biographer of Kepler, Michael Gottlieb Hansch, had published letters from Schickard that described the calculating machine, and his priority was also mentioned in an 1899 publication, the Stuttgarter Zeitschrift für Vermessungswesen.
 In 1957, Franz Hammer, one of Kepler's biographers, announced that Schickard's drawings of this previously unknown calculating clock predated Pascal's work by twenty years.

 Bruno von Freytag-Löringhoff built a replica of Schickard's machine in 1960, but had to improve on the design of the carry mechanism:

 Pascal's invention was almost certainly independent, as "it is almost certain that Pascal would not have known of Schickard's machine."
 Pascal realized that a single-tooth gear would only be adequate for a carry that only needs to propagate a few places.
 For more digits, the force required to propagate extended carries would damage such gears.

 The two machines were essentially different in that Pascal's machine was designed primarily for addition and (with the use of complementary numbers) for subtraction.
 The adding machine in Schickard's design may have jammed in the unusual case of a carry being required across too many dials, but it could smoothly subtract by reversing the motion of the input dials, in a way that was not possible in the Pascaline.
-(Experiments with replicas show that in the event of a jam when a carry is attempted across more than (say) three dials, it is obvious to the operator who may intervene to assist the machine to perform the additional carries.
+(Experiments with replicas show that in the event of a jam when a carry is attempted across more than, say, three dials, it is obvious to the operator who may intervene to assist the machine to perform the additional carries.
 This is not as efficient as with the Pascaline, but it is not a fatal deficiency.)
 The Schickard adding machine also has provision for an audible warning when an output was too large for the available dials.
 This was not provided for in the Pascaline.

-Pascal tried to create a smoothly functioning adding machine for use by his father initially, and later for commercialisation, while the adding machine in Schickard's design appears to have been introduced to assist in multiplication (through the calculation of partial products using Napier's rods, a process that can also be used to assist division).
+Pascal tried to create a smoothly functioning adding machine for use by his father initially, and later for commercialisation, while the adding machine in Schickard's design appears to have been introduced to assist in multiplication (through the calculation of partial products using Napier's bones, a process that can also be used to assist division).